Anna Paulina Luna: Military service, education, and early career

-In 2017, Luna earned a Bachelor of Science degree in biology from the University of West Florida.
+In 2017, Luna earned a Bachelor of Science in biology from the University of West Florida.

-Luna became the Director of Hispanic Engagement for Turning Point USA in 2018.
+Luna became the director of Hispanic engagement for Turning Point USA in 2018.
 In a November 2018 Fox News segment, she compared Hillary Clinton to herpes, leading the network to cut the segment short and host Rick Leventhal and anchor Arthel Neville to apologize to viewers.
-In 2020, Luna was featured in the PragerU documentary-style series Americanos.
-Later that year, she appeared at a We Build the Wall event as vice president of Bienvenido, an organization dedicated to conservative Hispanic outreach.
-In March 2021, Luna became the chief correspondent for the conservative digital media platform El American English.
+In 2020, she appeared at a We Build the Wall event as vice president of Bienvenido, an organization dedicated to conservative Hispanic outreach.